ComputerMentorsGroup/MTA-HTML5/lesson 9/README.md

 $value = $_POST['StudentName'];
 $value2 = $_POST['Location'];

-/*This is inserting form field responses into the database table named DEMO and column names StudentName, Location.
+/* This is inserting form field responses into the database table named DEMO /* using the column names StudentName, Location.
 Change as appropriate to your form.
-If your table is named IGUANA then make sure it says IGUANA and not DEMO.
-If you don't have a field named Location, then don't include it.
-Maybe you have a field named Phone, make sure it is included.
-Perhaps you have another named BirthDate... make sure it was assigned a value ($value3) and include it below. */
+/* If your table is named IGUANA then make sure it says IGUANA and not DEMO.
+/* If you don't have a field named Location, then don't include it.
+/* Maybe you have a field named Phone, make sure it is included and has a variable assigned to it ($value) /* Perhaps you have another field named BirthDate... make sure it was assigned a value ($value3) and include it below.

 $sql = "INSERT INTO Demo (StudentName, Location) VALUES ('$value', '$value2')";